Can Hope be Found in the Dry Bones?

 Then he said to me: “Son of man, these bones are the people of Israel.
 They say, ‘Our bones are dried up and our hope is gone; we are cut off.’ - Ezekiel 37:11 NIV

 A spiritual death involves lost hope.
 I’ve been there.
 Heck, it got so bad, that every time I got my hopes up, my plans would fail.
 Did you catch that?
 My plans would fail.
-God already knew what was going on, and He wasn’t the one getting me hopeful on these plans.
+God already knew what was going on, and He wasn’t the one getting my hopes up.

-So, a spiritual death involves a loss of hope, after we have lost our hope I wonder if hope can be found again?
-Let’s check out the beginning of this story.
+So, a spiritual death involves a loss of hope, after we have lost our hope I wonder can hope be found again?
+See Hope is important!

 He led me back and forth among them, and I saw a great many bones on the floor of the valley, bones that were very dry.
 He asked me, “Son of man, can these bones live?”
 I said, “Sovereign Lord, you alone know.” – Ezekiel 37:2 NIV